apache/druid/docs/content/ingestion/stream-pull.md

 Is this always a problem?
 No. If your data is small enough to fit on a single Kafka partition, you can replicate without issues.
 Otherwise, you can run real-time nodes without replication.

-There is now also an [experimental low level Kafka firehose](../development/kafka-simple-consumer-firehose.html) which solves the issues described above with using the high level Kafka consumer.

 Please note that druid will skip over event that failed its checksum and it is corrupt.

 ### Locking